Women’s Health Protection Act

 The UnRestrict MN campaign is part of a current lawsuit trying to remove burdensome laws in Minnesota that are designed to shame and stigmatize abortion providers and those that seek abortion care, such as those that require state-mandated consent language (some that is not medically accurate) and a required 24-hour waiting period or those that determine who can provide abortion care (Minnesota is a state in which only physicians can perform abortions).
 See a full list of these laws.

-Reproductive Health Care Resources
+Reproductive Health Care Resources for Family Physicians

 In March 2022, the MAFP hosted an “Access to Reproductive Health Care” discussion for medical students and residents to outline what reproductive health access looks like on the ground in Minnesota, what the role of family medicine is in preserving access to comprehensive reproductive health care and what training options are available to medical students and residents.
 See slides from the discussion.